Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 Is Blurry Vision After Waking Up Dangerous?

 In most cases, morning blurry vision is temporary and harmless.
-However, it may be concerning if:

 • Blurriness lasts several hours